 Probate if there is a Will

-At the start of the Probate process you'll need to find out whether the deceased person left a legally valid Will, as this dictates who should apply for Probate and who the Beneficiaries are.
+At the start of the Probate process you'll need to find out whether the deceased person left a legally valid will, as this dictates who should apply for probate and who the beneficiaries are.

-When someone writes a Will, they name Executors, who are the people they want to administer their Estate after their death.
-They can also choose who should benefit from their Estate after their death – these are their Beneficiaries.
+When someone writes a will, they name executors, who are the people they want to administer their estate after their death.
+They can also choose who should benefit from their estate after their death – these are their beneficiaries.

-Another factor that impacts on how long an Estate takes to administer is the amount of time that the Executor can dedicate to completing this work.
+Another factor that impacts on how long an estate takes to administer is the amount of time that the executor can dedicate to completing this work.
 Probate involves a significant amount of legal, tax and administrative work which can be very time consuming.
-If this work is not completed in a timely manner, the Probate process will inevitably take longer.
-For this reason, many Executors choose to instruct a Probate Specialist to do this work on their behalf.
+If this work is not completed in a timely manner, the probate process will inevitably take longer.
+For this reason, many executors choose to instruct a Probate Specialist to do this work on their behalf.

-Is probate faster with a Will?
+Is probate faster with a will?

-The Probate process is largely the same regardless of whether or not there's a Will.
-This means that Probate isn't necessarily faster if there is a Will.
+The probate process is largely the same regardless of whether or not there's a will.
+This means that probate isn't necessarily faster if there is a will.

-However, the presence of a Will can make things more clear-cut.
-For instance, the loved ones of the deceased will know exactly who the Executors should be.
-The Executors will also know the names of the Beneficiaries, and exactly what the deceased wanted them to inherit.
+However, the presence of a will can make things more clear-cut.
+For instance, the loved ones of the deceased will know exactly who the executors should be.
+The executors will also know the names of the beneficiaries, and exactly what the deceased wanted them to inherit.

-However, all Estates are subject to potential delays and sometimes these can actually relate to the Will.
+Having this information to hand can make the probate process far more straightforward.
+However, all estates are subject to potential delays and sometimes delays can actually arise because of the will.

-For instance, the relatives of the deceased may not be able to find the original Will or the latest version of it.
-Searching for a missing Will can be hard as there's no national register.
-It can be especially complicated if the organisation that drafted the Will has since closed down.
+For instance, the relatives of the deceased may not be able to find the original will or the latest version of it.
+Searching for a missing will can be hard as there's no national register.
+It can be especially complicated if the organisation that drafted the will has since closed down.

-Additionally, if someone has been excluded from the Will, he/she may make a claim under the Inheritance (Provision for Family and Dependants) Act.
+Additionally, if someone has been excluded from the will, he/she may make a claim under the Inheritance (Provision for Family and Dependants) Act.

-If the Will has not been properly drafted, this can cause uncertainty around what the deceased would have wanted.
-Ultimately a poorly drafted Will could even be found to be invalid; a process which could significantly delay the Probate process.
+If the will has not been properly drafted, this can cause uncertainty around what the deceased would have wanted.
+Ultimately a poorly drafted will could even be found to be invalid; a process which could significantly delay the probate process.

 Why does probate take so long?